MiamiOH-CSE274/Interactive-Debugging/README.md

 * 7.a) What problems were fixed in the preceding steps?
 What errors can we see now?

+	By getting rid of the semi-colon, there are no longer any strange symbols (still not sure exactly what they were...).
+The symbols were replaced by white space, but the lines of 8's that were there previously are still there.

 Step 8
 ------
 Well, the weird characters are gone.
 Now there are only spaces and 8s, so that is good … but now we can see that what is getting printed out is not very triangle-like.
 In fact, did you notice that each row just contains repeats of the same character?
 Some rows have 8s, some have spaces, but it seems like there are not any rows that contain a mix.